Job prospects Fertilization Service Contractor - Agriculture in Canada

 Labour market conditions over the next 10 years

-Over the 2014-2016 period, employment fell significantly.
-The unemployment rate declined to 6.0% in 2016, which is below the national average of 7.0%.
-However, it is worth mentioning that the unemployment rate is not the best labour market indicator for this occupational group because most workers are self-employed (who are less likely to report themselves as unemployed).
-The average hourly wage of this occupational group also fell.
-Hence, the analysis of key labour market indicators suggests that the number of job seekers substantially exceeded the number of job openings in this occupational group over the 2014-2016 period.
+Over the 2016-2018 period, employment continued to decline, but it seems to have stabilized.
+Despite the decline in employment, the unemployment rate fell to 3.9% in 2018, reaching a historical low, standing below the national average of 5.8%.
+However, it is worth mentioning that the unemployment rate is not the best labour market indicator for this occupational group because half to the workers are self-employed (who are less likely to report themselves as unemployed).
+In the meantime, the number of vacancies increased and the number unemployed available to fill those vacant positions declined by half.
+Finally, this occupation is seasonal.
+During the summer months, its unemployment rate is usually almost zero, suggesting bottlenecks during the peak working months.
+While the conditions improved, the analysis of key labour market indicators suggests that the number of job seekers was sufficient to fill the job openings in this occupational group over the 2016-2018 period.

-As job openings and job seekers are projected to be relatively similar over the 2017-2026 period, the labour surplus condition seen in recent years is not expected to disappear over the projection period.
-Job openings will result primarily from retirements.
-The retirement rate of this occupation will be similar to the average for all occupations.
-Workers in this occupational group retire at a slightly older age than most workers, but their average age is higher than in other occupations.
-Employment growth will be weaker than the average for the rest of the economy.
-Nevertheless, this weak employment growth expected over the projected period contrast with the job losses recorded over the period 2007-2016.
-A significant share of these workers are employed in the management, administrative and other support services industry, which is expected to benefit from the growth in corporate profits and the increasing number of firms choosing to outsource support services.
-However, as this industry is highly labour intensive, the aging of the population and the gradual retirement of the baby boomer generation will make it more difficult to find skilled workers forcing employers to come up with new and more efficient ways of delivering services, leading to faster gains in productivity.
+As job openings and job seekers are projected to be at relatively similar levels over the 2019-2028 period, the balance between labour supply and demand seen in recent years is expected to continue over the projection period.
+Despite a lower retirement rate than the average for all occupations, the majority of job openings will come from replacement needs.
+The average age of workers in this occupational group is higher than in other occupations, but they tend to retire at an older age than most workers.
+Employment growth is expected to be similar to the average for the rest of the economy, contrasting with the job losses recorded over the period 2009-2018.
+A significant share of these workers are employed in the management, administrative and other support services industry.
+Output growth in this industry is projected to accelerate significantly relative to the previous decade, primarily driven by stronger business activities, a pick-up in corporate profitability and the increasing number of firms choosing to outsource support services.
+The faster pace of growth projected in the construction of commercial, industrial and institutional buildings is expected to boost demand for facilities support services such as landscaping, care and maintenance services.
+However, as this industry is highly labour intensive, the aging of the population and the gradual retirement of the baby boomer generation will make it more difficult to find skilled workers.
+This will force employers to come up with new and more efficient ways of delivering services, including automation, leading to faster gains in productivity, which will limit employment gains.
+On the agriculture side, the outlook is generally favourable for the period 2019-2028, supported by rising global per capita income, greater trade liberalization with the European Union and Asia-Pacific economies, and federally backed initiatives aimed at boosting exports.
+Growing incomes and greater urbanization in emerging countries present promising growth opportunities, while the signing of the Canada-U.S.-Mexico Agreement (CUSMA) to replace the North American Free Trade Agreement (NAFTA) provides more stability to the trade outlook.
+However, higher international market integration will continue to put pressure on Canadian farmers to be cost-effective through innovative technologies, somewhat limiting employment growth.
 With regard to labour supply, most job seekers will come from the school system.
-Mobility is expected to be positive but limited.
-Most of the workers joining this occupational group are landscaping and grounds maintenance labourers (NOC 8612) already aware of the job content.
+The net mobility is expected to be very limited, as workers leaving to become managers in agriculture, horticulture and aquaculture (NOC 0820), will be replaced by landscaping and grounds maintenance labourers (NOC 8612) seeking advancement and better wages.

 - Date modified: